Adaptive Programming Study Group

 - To stimulate new research initiatives on alternative development models in Ireland in order to improve development programming and policies.

-The co-chair of this group is Gráinne Kilcullen, Christian Aid Ireland and Sarah Glavey, Trinity International Development Initiative.
+The co-ordinator of this group is Gráinne Kilcullen, Christian Aid Ireland.

 Gráinne Kilcullen is a programme adviser for governance and human rights with Christian Aid Ireland, an international development agency working with local partners in over 40 countries worldwide.
 Previously Gráinne worked as a Communications Officer with UNESCO supporting local community radios to deliver civic and voter education to rural populations and facilitate local dialogue for increased accountability.

 Gráinne also worked as a governance adviser with UNDP in Tanzania supporting the Tanzanian National Human Rights Commission to develop, disseminate and implement a National Human Rights Action Plan.